theorangepotato/programming-languages-2019/reasoning.md

 We can combine the above ingredients to form many statements.
 How can we find out which are true and which are wrong?

 The logical method is a two pronged approach.
-To use the laws of logic to derive new results from what we already knwo to be true.
-And to find counterexamples for what we suspect might be wrong.
+- To use the laws of logic to derive new results from what we already knwo to be true.
+- To find counterexamples for what we suspect might be wrong.

 Let us take the two in turns.